Pit of Peril: Plot

 Prompted by his aide, Ralph, Peters sends out an emergency call to International Rescue.
-The transmission is picked up by John (voiced by Ray Barrett) on the Thunderbird 5 space station and relayed to Tracy Island.
-Jeff (voiced by Peter Dyneley) immediately dispatches Scott (Shane Rimmer) in Thunderbird 1, followed by Virgil and Brains (David Holliday and David Graham) in Thunderbird 2 carrying the Mole and two Recovery Vehicles.
+The transmissions have already been picked up by John Tracy on the Thunderbird 5 space station and relayed to Tracy Island.
+After confirmation from John that the army needs their help, Jeff immediately dispatches Scott in Thunderbird 1, followed by Virgil and Brains in Thunderbird 2 carrying the Mole and two Recovery Vehicles.
 Reaching the scene, the team survey the pit using Thunderbird 1's remote camera, which sights old army wreckage.
-They determine that the pit was originally an open-cast mine which was converted into a military waste dump after World War II; some time after the pit was abandoned, the wreckage spontaneously combusted, thus leaving a gigantic cavity beneath the newly formed top-soil.
-Brains predicts that if the rest of the top-soil crust over the pit is removed, the Recovery Vehicles will be able to drag the Sidewinder out of the pit.
+They determine that the pit was once an open-cast mine which had been used as a military equipment dump after World War II; a crust of earth has formed over the top and spontaneous combustion has caused the wreckage in the pit to burn up.
+Brains deduces that they must remove the remainder of the crust before the Recovery Vehicles will be able to drag the Sidewinder up the side of the pit.

-Wearing a protective suit, Virgil enters the pit and plants explosives around the perimeter.
-He is then retrieved by Scott in the Mole.
-Brains detonates the explosives, successfully blowing away the remaining crust.
-Virgil activates the Recovery Vehicles and fires their magnetic tow cables onto the Sidewinder.
-He then puts the vehicles in reverse, slowly hauling the Sidewinder out.
-One of the cables breaks loose, so Virgil re-attaches it.
-Finally, the Sidewinder clears the pit.
+Wearing a protective suit, Virgil enters the pit to lay explosive charges around the perimeter.
+Scott uses the Mole to drill through the side of the crater to recover Virgil.
+Brains detonates the charges and the explosions successfully clear the crust over the pit.
+Virgil takes control of two Recovery Vehicles equipped with magnetic lines attached to winch cables.
+The electromagnets are fired at the Sidewinder and the recovery vehicles begin to haul it up the side of the pit.
+One of the electromagnets fails and becomes detached from the Sidewinder, so Virgil has to winch it in and fire again.
+This time, the magnet holds firm and on the second attempt, the Recovery Vehicles finally manage to pull the Sidewinder up to the surface.

-Sweeney, Frank and Johnny recover from their ordeal and are airlifted to hospital in a medical craft.
-As International Rescue depart, a grateful Peters wishes that the Tracys were in his army.
+Sweeney, Frank and Johnny are airlifted to hospital in a medical helicopter, and International Rescue depart.
+A grateful Peters, agreeing to Scott's guarantee of secrecy for the organisation, voices his wish that the Tracys were in his army.